How to reduce legal risk and reach more users

 If you look at the original requirements of the ADA, much of it applies to buildings and how organizations offer real-world services.
 So, how did the ADA come to apply to websites?

 What sort of disabilities may make using a website more difficult?
-The ADA specifies both physical and mental impairments, many of which can affect online browsing.
+The ADA specifies physical and mental impairments, many of which can affect online browsing.
 Common examples include:

-- Visual impairments: This includes various forms of blindness, colorblindness, inability to see contrast, and difficulty reading text on a screen.
-People with visual impairments can use the internet, especially with assistive technology such as screen readers.
+Visual impairments | This includes various forms of blindness, color blindness, inability to see contrast, and difficulty reading text on a screen.
+People with visual impairments can use the internet, especially with assistive technology such as screen readers. |

-- Hearing disabilities: Those who cannot hear at all or cannot easily understand speech will have trouble listening to online videos, podcasts, and other audio content.
+Hearing disabilities | Those who cannot hear or easily understand speech will have trouble listening to online videos, podcasts, and other audio content. |

-- Mobility disabilities: These disabilities, including neurological conditions, nerve damage, amputation, and so on, can make it difficult or impossible to use a mouse, a keyboard, or both.
+Mobility disabilities | These disabilities, including neurological conditions, nerve damage, amputation, and so on, can make it difficult or impossible to use a mouse, a keyboard, or both. |

-- Learning disabilities and similar conditions: Conditions such as ADHD or dyslexia can make it much more difficult to understand certain kinds of website content or designs.
+Learning disabilities and similar conditions | Conditions such as ADHD or dyslexia can make it much more difficult to understand certain kinds of digital content or designs. |

-- Temporary disabilities: For example, someone who broke their arm will be unable to use their keyboard and mouse in the same way while they are healing – or those who forget their glasses may need website text to be much larger before they can read it.
+Temporary disabilities | For example, someone who broke their arm will be unable to use their keyboard and mouse in the same way while they are healing – or those who forget their glasses may need website text to be much more prominent before they can read it. |

-- Disabilities that come with age: This can include arthritis, loss of vision, and other conditions that can make browsing the web difficult or painful.
+Disabilities that come with age | This can include arthritis, loss of vision, and other conditions that can make browsing the web difficult or painful. |

 State and Local Laws